stratapp/stratapp-website/_posts/2019-06-25-millennials-in-the-workplace.md

   millennials love #stratapp!'
 author: Ash Richardson
 banner_image: "/uploads/Screen Shot 2019-06-25 at 3.29.28 pm.png"
+slug: millennials in the workplace by simon sinek

 ---
 ## in our view, y-gen millennials are just magic, a breath of fresh air